Royal (Dick) School of Veterinary Studies: William Dick Building

-The Jeanne Marchig International Centre for Animal Welfare Education

-The Jeanne Marchig International Centre for Animal Welfare Education (JMICAWE) is a hub of expertise on animal welfare education, collaborating with international universities, governments, charities and NGO partners to advance the understanding of animal welfare issues.

-Recent projects have included investing in the Clinical Skills Lab at the Dick Vet School, providing students with animal alternatives on which to practice; including a new equine colic simulator.
-They have also developed a new online Masters programme in International Animal Welfare, Ethics and Law which joins the on-campus Masters in Applied Animal Behaviour and Animal Welfare.
-These programmes are supported by The Scottish Rural College allowing students to benefit from being taught by many of the best animal welfare experts in the country.

-The National Avian Research Facility
+National Avian Research Facility

 In September 2013, the National Avian Research Facility was opened on the Easter Bush campus in partnership with the Pirbright Institute.
 NARF's mission is to improve the productivity, health and welfare of poultry through research on host-pathogen interactions, avian genetics, development and physiology using state-of-the-art technologies.

-The Charnock Bradley Building
+Charnock Bradley Building

 The Charnock Bradley Building is a hub for the Easter Bush Campus, providing a home for the Roslin Innovation Centre, Easter Bush Science Outreach Centre (EBSOC) and the Easter Bush Gym.
-Opened in May 2018 by HRH Princess Royal the building contains office and laboratory space.
+Opened in May 2018 by the Princess Royal the building contains office and laboratory space.
 Located in front of the building sits Canter a sculpture by Andy Scot, who is best known for The Kelpies. it was unveiled in May 2018 at the same time as the building opened and the 15 ft steel statue of a horse's head forms the centrepiece of the entrance plaza.

-The Roslin Innovation Centre

-The Roslin Innovation Centre provides office and laboratory space for tenant companies, university spin outs and early-stage entrepreneurs.
-Its laboratories and office spaces have been designed to be subdivided into different configurations, allowing for companies of all sizes to occupy the space.
-There are 285 laboratory workstations and space for 380 scientists and support staff.

 Easter Bush Science Outreach Centre

-The Easter Bush Science Outreach Centre (EBSOC) was opened on 1 May 2018 by HRH Princess Royal.
+The Easter Bush Science Outreach Centre (EBSOC) was opened on 1 May 2018 by the Princess Royal.
 EBSOC is a purpose-built teaching laboratory, which offers interactive curriculum linked learning experiences for school pupils and community groups.
-It is supported by scientists from across the Easter Bush Campus, who discuss their current research with the children, to help relate their learning to real life scientific research.
-The centre is managed by Dr Nicola Stock and staffed by a dedicated team, who design the activities.